AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/use-built-in-system-smart-lists.md

 ---
 # Use Built-in/System Smart Lists {#use-built-in-system-smart-lists}

-Marketo has some very useful built-in smart lists.
+Marketo Engage has some very useful built-in Smart Lists.
 Let's check them out!

-1. Go to the **Database**.
+1. Go to the **[!UICONTROL Database]**.

    ![](assets/db.png)

-1. Open the **System Smart Lists** folder to reveal the collection.
+1. Open the **[!UICONTROL System Smart Lists]** folder to reveal the collection.

    ![](assets/two.png)

-1. To see one example: Select **All People**, then click the **People** tab.
+1. To see one example: Select **[!UICONTROL All People]**, then click the **[!UICONTROL People]** tab.

    ![](assets/three.png)

    >[!NOTE]
    >
-   >The filters in system smart lists do not need to be applied to each smart list/campaign.
+   >The filters in System Smart Lists do not need to be applied to each Smart List/Campaign.
 Their contents are automatically recognized.

-Here's a summary of what the built-in smart lists do:
+Here's a summary of what the built-in Smart Lists do:

    | List Name |Description |
    |---|---|